 Manuel Carmona (he/him)

 Growing up in a low-income community scarred by gang violence and substance abuse, I was motivated at an early age to explore approaches for building healthy communities.
-After completing a bachelor’s degree in community development and a Master of Public Administration, I worked in a variety of municipal operations before joining the Pasadena Public Health Department.
+After completing a bachelor’s degree in community development and a Master of Public Administration, I worked in a variety of municipal operations before joining the City of Pasadena Public Health Department, where I currently serve as Deputy Director.

 I quickly recognized the potential of public health programs, which sparked my interest in program areas beyond my assigned duties.
 I set out to learn about public health concepts, including social determinants of health and health equity.
 In 2019, I was promoted to deputy director and decided to return to the classroom to make the most of my new role.